-Services - These are the Services that the Provider will provide where required by the Council from time to time in accordance with the Provider Agreement as more fully described in the Specification and further detailed by a Requirement.
+Services - These are the Services that the Supplier will provide where required by the Council from time to time in accordance with the Supplier Agreement as more fully described in the Specification and further detailed by a Requirement.

-Specification - The outline description of the Services the Council may require from time to time via the DPS.
+Specification - The description of the Services the Council requires and the criteria which the Supplier needs to meet in delivering these services, via the DPS.